Bit-Quill/valkey-semantic-cache-demo/SCRIPT.md

     embedding VECTOR HNSW 10 TYPE FLOAT32 DIM 1024 DISTANCE_METRIC COSINE
 ```

 > "This creates a vector index in ElastiCache.
 HNSW is the algorithm - it enables fast similarity search.
-The key number is 1024 dimensions - that's the size of our embeddings."
+The key number is 1024 dimensions - this must match the dimension size we use when generating embeddings for search queries."

 ### 4.2 Embedding Generation